Seven Annual Sabbaths

 God performed a significant miracle on the Day of Pentecost, pouring out the Holy Spirit on the beginning of the New Testament church, but the Bible does not command us to commemorate this event, although we are free to celebrate it annually if we want to.
 (As a comparison, God also did something significant when he allowed his Son to die for our sins at the same time as Passover lambs were being killed in the temple.
 Although we commemorate the death of Christ, we are not required to do it at the same time of day Jesus died, or in the same manner as the old covenant festival.)

-The truth is that Christians do not have to keep the festival of Pentecost at all.
+Christians do not have to keep the festival of Pentecost at all.
 The only commands for it are in a covenant that is now obsolete.
 It is one of those laws commanded for Israelites in the land of Canaan, but not for gentiles in other countries.
 The early church did not require gentiles to observe this day.
-Although many Christian churches commemorate the Day of Pentecost (Whitsunday), it is an optional observance.
+Although many Christian churches commemorate the Day of Pentecost (sometimes called Whitsunday), it is an optional observance.

-Comment: Gentiles who lived among the Israelites were once required to fast on the Day of Atonement (Lev.
-16:29), but gentiles who lived elsewhere were not commanded to.
+Gentiles who lived among the Israelites were once required to fast on the Day of Atonement (Leviticus 16:29), but gentiles who lived elsewhere were not commanded to.
 But today, not even Israelites are required to fast on this day.